 Macaroni and Cheese is one of the easiest dishes in the world to prepare and surely one of the most wonderful, which probably accounts for the million-and-one versions that hurried, hungry folks have come up with over the years.
-(If you read to the end of this post, you will get to my most fabulous rendition, which I promised you a few weeks ago in Quintessential Mac & Cheese, Part 1, a review of the best of all the Mac & Cheese I ate last year in Seattle, Portland, and Boston restaurants, complete with photos.
+(If you read to the end of this post, you’ll get to my rendition, which I alluded to in Quintessential Mac & Cheese, Part 1, a review of the best of all the Mac & Cheese I ate one year in Seattle, Portland, and Boston restaurants, complete with photos.

 Or how about Macaroni and Cheese “Broccolissimo,” with, you guessed it, broccoli, macaroni, and ooey gooey cheese.
 Should I mention the Macaroni and Double Asparagus Gratin?
 I have to stop reading.

 But!
 However wonderful these dishes surely are, the one I am looking for, the one closest to what I consider REAL Macaroni and Cheese is titled, Yankee Doodle Dandy Baked Macaroni and Cheese.
 Yes!
 It meets purist’s requirements; namely, a well-considered medley of cheeses (Cheddar, Jack, Blue, and Parmesan are among the options listed), small pasta with a hole or crevice to capture the sauce, well-flavored béchamel sauce, and breadcrumb topping.
 And to show you how well Ms. Spieler truly understands this dish, she even includes onion and garlic, both of which are a necessity in my opinion.
 If only all Mac & Cheese could be this well considered.